dubov94/vue-cli-launcher/README.md

 ## Options

 ```
 --package-json-path    Path to package.json of the project.
 Can be either absolute
                        or relative to the current directory.
+--resolve-dest-by-cwd  Base `--dest` resolution on the current directory rather than
+                       on the directory containing package.json of the project.
 ```